 And now this is how we’re rewarded?!

-As parents, we often times conflate our pain with our child’s.
+As parents, we often times conflate our pain with our children.
 While, yes, we’ve made a significant investment of resources into the sport as well, it is not our pain to deal with.
-In this case, it is the lessons her son can learn from this moment which can be a life-altering opportunity, if he chooses.
+In this case, it is the lessons her son can learn from this moment that can be a life-altering opportunity if he chooses.
 Some will use it as an opportunity to self-soothe with negative rewards, but the more supported ones will use it as a time to find their true passion.
 So how do we do the latter?

 How to Pivot after Getting Cut (or Your Sports Career Ends)

 4) Set little goals: Maybe he decided he’d like to take a shot a writing a play or starting a podcast.
 Find someone who’s already done this and follow them and their work.
 Read or listen to how they’ve done it and start to slowly implement little baby steps towards getting there.
 If you’re a team sports athlete, find a partner!
-Collaboration is fun and everything is “figure-outable.”
-We are best when we are being creative, so flex this muscle and it will grow.
+Collaboration is fun, and everything is “figure-table.”
+We are best when we are being creative, so flex this muscle, and it will grow.